 Organisation of teaching

 In-person teaching is organised with safety in mind.
-The Finnish Government’s restrictions on gatherings and other safety recommendations in effect at each time are followed in the organisation of teaching.
-From 1 June onwards, gatherings are limited to 50 persons, and this is applied to in-person teaching so that a maximum of 50 people, including the teacher, may be in the same room at a time, and with people keeping a safety distance of 1.5–2 metres.
-Further information on teaching arrangements and on safety guidelines in in-person teaching.
+A maximum of 50 people, including the teacher, may be in the same room at a time, and with people keeping a safety distance of a minimum of 1.5 metres.